pontuslaestadius/pathtracer/README.md

 # Planned features
 - Visualize a input data file.
-- Better abstraction for groups.
+- Better abstraction for groups of nodes.
-- Less randomness and more control.
+- More predictable node layout.